framp/gulp-basic/README.md

 TODO

 ###Gulpfile
-gulp-start is, obviously, using [gulp](http://gulpjs.com/), an awesome streaming build system.
+gulp-start is, obviously, using [gulp](http://gulpjs.com/), the awesome streaming build system.

 The `gulpfile.js` is used to generate your application and work with it.
 If everything suits your taste you don't have to touch anything.